-The cost of installing solar panels depends on several factors, but a U.S. homeowner can expect to pay around $3 per watt of capacity.
-For example: a five-thousand watt (5kW) would cost about $15,000.
-This isn’t too expensive when you think of all the benefits, including how the advantages of solar energy can help combat global warming.
+The cost of installing solar panels depends on many factors, but a U.S. homeowner can expect to pay around $3 per watt of capacity.
+For example, a 5000-watt solar power system would cost about $15,000.
+This isn’t too expensive when you take into consideration all of the financial benefits, not to mention helping to combat global warming.

 Solar energy systems experience economies of scale.
 This means a large installation will tend to have a lower cost per watt, even when the total cost increases.
 Medium-sized businesses may reach solar system costs below $2 per watt, which is lower than the residential installed cost.
 In large facilities, solar energy can achieve an installed system cost below $1 per watt.

 Residential solar power does not have such a drastic cost variation.
 However, you can still expect a slight price variation based on scale.
 A 10-kW solar system is more expensive than a 2-kW installation, but its cost per watt will be slightly lower.

 Solar companies often have panel cost calculators on their websites, which gives you an idea of how much you can expect to pay.
 However, an accurate solar panel installation cost can only be determined with a professional assessment of your property.
 Keep this in mind when using a solar calculator.